 Now that you’re equipped to recognize and manage attention seekers, it’s time to put these strategies into practice.
 Begin by reclaiming your time, energy, and emotional bandwidth.
 You deserve a life that feels calm, focused, and fulfilling.

 Your focus is yours to protect.
 Your inner peace is worth defending.
-Let today be the first step toward a more intentional, centered, and focused life.
+Let today be the first step toward a more intentional, centered, and fulfilling life.